-With so many companies operating online these days, it’s important to get some good old-fashioned face time to grow your business.
-That’s why these digital designers created their business cards for real, in-person interactions:
+With so many companies operating online, some good old-fashioned face time can be a key strategy to grow your business.
+That’s why these digital designers created their business cards for real, in-person interactions.

 This mentality, combined with her design skills, helps Judith give clean, visual solutions to complicated problems.
 “I want to make the user experience intuitive and comfortable,” she said.
 “They shouldn’t have to break their brain to understand it.
 With great design, explanations are not necessary.”

 Judith’s designer business cards are a perfect example of her dedication to beauty, simplicity, and delight.
 “I wanted to have delicate and eye-catching business cards that represent the mixture of the digital and physical world”, Judith said.
 “The fusion of my design with MOO’s high-end printing delivers my message perfectly.
 It’s who I am in a soft, colorful square.”

 Put your brand on print with Business Cards.

 Train918 is a video production studio based in Indianapolis.
 Founded by Tim Valentine and Josh Gaal, the studio specializes in branded content for colleges and universities, public safety departments, and companies in the medical and construction industries.
 Train918’s mission is to provide work that differentiates its customers in the saturated field of tech and digital design.

 Train918’s branding is simple and refined for a reason.
 “We want to help tell our client’s stories”, Josh tells us, “so we didn’t want our own aesthetic to get in the way of the brands we represent.”
 But working in oversaturated markets puts more emphasis on strong partnerships.
 For Train918, meeting with clients is the best opportunity to build great working relationships—and that begins with handing out their business cards.